Credit Card Debt Study: Trends & Insights

-Outstanding credit card debt is at the third highest point since the end of 2008, after reaching an all-time record high in Q4 2018.
+Outstanding credit card debt is at the second highest point since the end of 2008, after reaching an all-time high in Q4 2018.

 Since the end of the Great Recession, consumer performance has regressed on a year-over-year basis in 6 of every 10 quarters.

 At 3.49% for Q3 2019, the charge-off rate is rising year over year.

 |Total Credit Card Debt||$1,023B||$984B||4%|